What is the Open Call opportunity for script submissions?

 Once you have clicked on the link for the opportunity, you will firstly be asked to confirm your eligibility before entering.

-(*Please note* If you do not meet the listed criteria, you cannot enter the opportunity.
-If you still proceed with your application, your submission will be flagged as ineligible and you are unlikely to hear that this is the case until after the deadline has passed.)
+Please note: If you do not meet the listed criteria, you cannot enter the opportunity.
+If you still proceed with your application, your submission will be flagged as ineligible and you are unlikely to hear that this is the case until after the deadline has passed.

 You will then need to login to your E-submissions account (or create an account if this is the first time you have entered).

 You will then need to fill in a simple application form along with uploading your script and supporting information.
-As part of this, you will need to fill in the following details:

-- Do not leave it until the day of deadline to create an E-submissions profile or to submit your script as you will leave yourself no time for troubleshooting.
-Please note that the BBC Your Account at the top left of the web page is not the same as a BBC Writersroom E-submissions account.
+• The BBC Your Account at the top left of the web page is not the same as a BBC Writersroom E-submissions account.
 It is totally unrelated, so having a BBC Account (for BBC iPlayer etc) does not automatically sign you up to E-submissions.

 Who will read your script and what is the reading process?